nordeim/vantage/docs/prompts.md

+Awesome understanding!
+Now, please meticulously review and analyze the "Project Requirements Document" v4.1 + patch to v4.2, to have a deep understanding of the WHAT, WHY and HOW of the project and its codebase design and architecture.

+---

 Now, please meticulously review and then format the attached document as a markdown output format within ``` tags.
 Do not change its content or style/presentation.
 Just make it display properly in markdown.

 ---